James Harlan (Kentucky politician): Marriage and family

 James Harlan married Eliza Shannon Davenport (1805–70) on December 23, 1822.
 The couple had six sons and three daughters.
 One of their sons, John Marshall Harlan (1833–1911), followed his father into the law, becoming an attorney and a judge.
 Ultimately he was appointed as a justice of the Supreme Court of the United States, where he dissented in the important Plessy v.
 Ferguson (1896) civil rights case, standing up for equal rights under the law.
-He was also a great-grandfather of another Supreme Court justice, John Marshall Harlan II (1899–1971).
+Another son was James Harlan Jr. He was also a great-grandfather of another Supreme Court justice, John Marshall Harlan II (1899–1971).

 In addition, Harlan may have had a relationship with a mulatto slave and a son by her, Robert James Harlan, born in 1816.
 He raised the mixed-race boy in his household, where Robert was tutored by two older half-brothers.
 After having a successful businesses in Harrodsburg and Lexington, Robert went to California during the Gold Rush and earned a fortune of $90,000.
 He returned to the Midwest, settling in Cincinnati, Ohio in 1851 and investing in real estate.
 He was elected as a state legislator in 1886.